pke11y/net-auto-sol/summary-report/blog/parse_cisco_pyats.md

                                     },
           ...

-To access the VRF routes, traverse the parsed_output variable using the schema for the parser.
+To access the VRF routes, traverse the parsed_output variable as per the data model for the parser.
 In the example, fact <code>rd_cli</code> is defined as <code>rd_cli: "{{vrf_type + ' RD ' + router_id + ':' + vrf_rd}}"</code>.

         - name: Set VRF_ROUTES variable